 - University Response

-To qualify for academic renewal, a former degree candidate, provisional student, nondegree-regular student, or nondegree-conditional student must (1) have a cumulative grade-point average below a 2.00 and (2) have taken no course work at Penn State for a minimum of four calendar years.
+To qualify for academic renewal, a former degree candidate, student admitted to the Division of Undergraduate Studies with Conditions, nondegree-regular student, or nondegree-conditional student must (1) have a cumulative grade-point average below a 2.00 and (2) have taken no course work at Penn State for a minimum of four calendar years.
 Enrollment in any credit course through any Penn State course delivery system (resident instruction, World Campus, or Continuing Education) disrupts the required four-year nonenrollment period, even if the student withdrew from the course(s).
 For example, a student who last attended the University in the spring of 2008 may seek academic renewal to return to school in the summer of 2012, at the earliest.
+Authorized advisers can determine a student's eligibility for renewal on ISIS screen ARUSBE by entering a semester or session.
+If the student will meet the criteria for renewal, ELIGIBLE TO APPLY FOR ACADEMIC RENEWAL NOW appears at the top of the screen.

 Academic renewal is possible after the required four-year absence from the University for the student who did not request academic renewal prior to resuming enrollment.
 The student may request academic renewal for course work done prior to his/her return by submitting an academic renewal form.